dwyl/phoenix-todo-list-tutorial/README.md

 let's borrow the code directly from the example.

 Visit: http://todomvc.com/examples/vanillajs
-and inspect the source.
-e.g:
+add a couple of items to the list, and then inspect the source using your browser's dev tools. e.g:

 ![todomvc-view-source](https://user-images.githubusercontent.com/194400/82698634-0b176780-9c63-11ea-9e1d-7aa6e2328766.png)

-Right-click on the source you want and select "Edit as HTML":
+Right-click on the source you want
+(e.g: `<section class="todoapp">`)
+ and select "Edit as HTML":

 ![edit-as-html](https://user-images.githubusercontent.com/194400/82721624-b8679b00-9cb6-11ea-8d3f-2405f2bd301f.png)